LeNPaul/hungry-minds/_posts/2021-04-01-the-power-of-habit-charles-duhigg-book-summary.md

 The most important habits are keystone habits.
 These are habits that have the power to start a chain reaction, creating structures that change or create new habits.
 This is true both on an individual and organizational level.

-Within organizations, keystone habits such as focusing on safety lead to cultures that ultimately lead to better profits.
+Within organizations, keystone habits such as focusing on safety foster cultures that ultimately lead to better profits.
 For individuals, keystone habits such as keeping a journal and exercising lead to other habits such as getting enough sleep and eating well.
 Other examples of keystone habits include keeping lists, visualizing the perfect scenario prior to a performance, and grit.

 ##### Willpower